rcaval/build-metrics-report/README.md

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `npm run build` for building and `npm start` for preview.

 It might require you to install the compass gem.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `npm test` will run the unit tests with karma.

 ## Backlog